iBrokeTheCode/orm-deep-dive/notes/lesson-15.md

 ## `atomic_requests` Setting

 Django also provides an `ATOMIC_REQUESTS` setting (defaulting to `False`) in your settings file.
 If set to `True`, it automatically wraps the execution of each Django view in a database transaction.
 This can be convenient but might not always be the desired behavior for all views.
+Review [documentation](https://docs.djangoproject.com/en/5.2/topics/db/transactions/#tying-transactions-to-http-requests)

 ## Performing Actions After Commit (`transaction.on_commit()`)